konstanciaa/ukrainian-cafe/README.md

 [View the live project here.](https://ukrainian-cafe-f4f96fd63fc0.herokuapp.com/)

 The Ukrainian Cafe website is made for a cafe.
 This website shows today's specials, menu, contact information, and opening hours.
 Potential customers can register and book a table online using a form on the "Booking" page of the website.
-Users are able to view pages like the home page, menu and the contact page, also to create an account, sign in, make a booking and view bookings, which unregistered users don't have access to.
-Through the booking and the view booking navbar link users can access their bookings, edit and delete them.
+Registered users can view, edit and delete their bookings.
 Site user administrators have access to all bookings and all create, edit and delete functionalities.
+Administrators are also able to update today's specials list by adding new items, updating or deleting existing ones.

 The website is designed to be responsible on a range of devices.